PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-22 11:40:44
+Last updated: 2024-04-22 11:41:20
-Random Quote: Sometimes science is more art than science. - Rick Sanchez
+Random Quote: I think I literally have a better understanding of who killed Kennedy than what is offside. - Rebecca Welton